Table of Contents:

 We all know that exercise affects us both physically and mentally.
 The same is true for your cat.
 Your kitty can become depressed if not sufficiently stimulated.
-He may keep you awake at night if he does not receive enough exercise during the day.
+They may keep you awake at night if they don’t receive enough exercise during the day.
 Cats are wonderful athletes, but they generally like to exercise for brief periods only.
 A vigorous play session before bed may help you both get some sleep.

 Here are some of our favorite ways to get active with our cats.

-Object play — poking, batting, and tossing around small objects — is the way that kittens learn about how to deal with prey.
-During such play sessions they develop the survival skills that they might need if they ever have to provide for themselves.
-You may see your kitten stomp on her toys, flip them over, and circle them once they land – acts that mimic overpowering and killing a prey animal for food.
+Object play — poking, batting, and tossing around small objects — is the way that kittens learn how to deal with prey.
+During these play sessions, they develop the survival skills they’ll need if they ever have to provide for themselves.
+You may see your kitten stomp on their toys, flip them over, and circle them once they land – acts that mimic overpowering and killing a prey animal for food.
 Object play teaches a cat how the world and things in it feel, what is animate and what is inanimate.
-She may jump up from her toys as if noxious, invisible rays emanate from them, and then dissolve into fits of sheer delight and discovery.
+Your cat may jump up from their toys as if noxious, invisible rays emanate from them, and then dissolve into fits of sheer delight and discovery.